ruohao55-bit/smart-city-traffic-capstone/README.md

-# Metro Interstate Traffic Volume - Capstone Project
+# Smart City Traffic Intelligence: From Data Analytics to AI-Powered Mobility - Capstone Project

 A complete data science pipeline analyzing traffic patterns using SQL, Python, and machine learning with MLOps, deployment, and monitoring.